Optical coherence tomography: Introduction

 It is particularly suited to ophthalmic applications and other tissue imaging requiring micrometer resolution and millimeter penetration depth.
-First in vivo OCT images – displaying retinal structures – were published in 1993 and first endoscopic images in 1997.
 OCT has also been used for various art conservation projects, where it is used to analyze different layers in a painting.
 OCT has interesting advantages over other medical imaging systems.
 Medical ultrasonography, magnetic resonance imaging (MRI), confocal microscopy, and OCT are differently suited to morphological tissue imaging: while the first two have whole body but low resolution imaging capability (typically a fraction of a millimeter), the third one can provide images with resolutions well below 1 micrometer (i.e. sub-cellular), between 0 and 100 micrometers in depth, and the fourth can probe as deep as 500 micrometers, but with a lower (i.e. architectural) resolution (around 10 micrometers in lateral and a few micrometers in depth in ophthalmology, for instance, and 20 micrometers in lateral in endoscopy).

 OCT is based on low-coherence interferometry.
 In conventional interferometry with long coherence length (i.e., laser interferometry), interference of light occurs over a distance of meters.
 In OCT, this interference is shortened to a distance of micrometers, owing to the use of broad-bandwidth light sources (i.e., sources that emit light over a broad range of frequencies).
 Light with broad bandwidths can be generated by using superluminescent diodes or lasers with extremely short pulses (femtosecond lasers).
 White light is an example of a broadband source with lower power.

 Light in an OCT system is broken into two arms – a sample arm (containing the item of interest) and a reference arm (usually a mirror).
 The combination of reflected light from the sample arm and reference light from the reference arm gives rise to an interference pattern, but only if light from both arms have traveled the "same" optical distance ("same" meaning a difference of less than a coherence length).
 By scanning the mirror in the reference arm, a reflectivity profile of the sample can be obtained (this is time domain OCT).
 Areas of the sample that reflect back a lot of light will create greater interference than areas that don't.
 Any light that is outside the short coherence length will not interfere.
 This reflectivity profile, called an A-scan, contains information about the spatial dimensions and location of structures within the item of interest.
 A cross-sectional tomogram (B-scan) may be achieved by laterally combining a series of these axial depth scans (A-scan).
-A face imaging at an acquired depth is possible depending on the imaging engine used.
+En face imaging at an acquired depth is possible depending on the imaging engine used.

 Layperson's explanation

 Optical coherence tomography (OCT) is a technique for obtaining sub-surface images of translucent or opaque materials at a resolution equivalent to a low-power microscope.
-It is effectively ‘optical ultrasound’, imaging reflections from within tissue to provide cross-sectional images.
+It is effectively "optical ultrasound", imaging reflections from within tissue to provide cross-sectional images.